speajus/pea/README.md

 ## Features

-- Lightweight and easy to use
+- Lightweight and only 3 methods, `context.register`, `context.resolve` and `pea`.
 - Proxy-based lazy loading of dependencies
 - Support for both class and function-based services
 - Flexible scoping options
+- No runtime dependencies
+- Type-safe and fully typed
+- Not based on decorators.
+- Constructor injection
+- Factory injection
+- Primitive injection

+## Dependencies and Requirements
+This has no runtime dependencies.
+It also works with most modern JS runtimes.

 ## Installation